VUmcCGP/wisecondor/README.md

 # Parameters

-The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x depth) and reference bin sizes ranging from 50 to 500 kb.
+The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x coverage) and reference bin sizes ranging from 50 to 500 kb.

 # Underlying algorithm